 Some collaborative achievements have been groundbreaking – the Red Flags early diagnosis tool being proof positive – a key resource now picked up internationally.

 Partners give us essential insights into the needs of professionals working with people affected by MND and bringing incredible energy to our joint efforts to meet those needs.
-A great example of this is the British Dietetic Association which has supported us in many projects and where, as guests at training days and AGMs, the Association speaks directly to and with key personnel.
+A great example of this is the British Dietetic Association.
+Supporting us with many projects and speaking directly with key personnel as guests at training days and AGMs.

 Partners bring opportunity – we get to be part of significant projects.
-A great example of this is our participation in Carers Week which for the past 2 years has brought the Association positive media exposure and successful Parliamentary links with MPs to highlight the needs of carers.
+A great example of this is our participation in Carers Week.
+For the past 2 years the Association has had positive media exposure and successful Parliamentary links with MPs, highlighting the needs of carers.